forestgrape/coronavirus/controlling.md

 * ThinkThrough:
   * Children are **not** main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
 If they spread then mainly with droplet transmission which can be prevented.
   * However:
     * Even with a low R value children can contribute to the overall spread.
     * Children easily forget about protection and masks.
 Especially if concentrating on other things e.g. preparing exams.
-    * Many people in the same room and school rooms may not be ventilated well
+    * Many people in the same room and classrooms are not always ventilated well.
     * Many face-to-face talking situations with many different people.
 Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with droplets.
-    * Children all come from different families and inside families protection is not easy but doable if the infection known ~~hardly doable~~.
+    * Children all come from different families and inside families protection is not easy but doable if the infection known ~~hardly doable~~ (children are not super-spreaders).
 * Experiences:
   * Closing schools were part of lock-downs in spring 2020 in many countries due to experiences with influenza, but influenza transmission is different.
 For SARS-CoV-2 there's evidence, that school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.
   * In some schools mask wearing is common, negative comments are few
   * Project based and individual learning are common teaching approaches and known to work.
 * Comment: Children [spread Covid-19](./spread_analyses.md) less since they produce less aerosol and have better immune responses.
 So in areas which struggle with severe Covid situations, instead of complete closures, transmission can be efficiently reduced or even prevented by: